 • effect on the pupil or member of staff;

-• the child’s age
+• the child’s age.

 COMPLAINTS

 We all have a duty of care to the young people in our school and cannot escape our legal responsibilities by avoiding taking appropriate and necessary action.
 Involving parents/carers when an incident occurs with their child, together with a clear policy adhered to by the staff, and should help to avoid complaints from parents/carers.
 It will not prevent all complaints, however, and a dispute about the use of force by a member of staff might lead to an investigation, either under disciplinary procedures or by the Police and social services department under child protection procedures.